-In April, 2020, Chief Blackmon was promoted to Senior Deputy Fire Chief where she will continue to oversee Clark County Fire Administration, including finance, human resources, employee assistance, peer support, infection control, and worker's compensation.
+In April, 2020, Chief Blackmon was promoted to Senior Deputy Fire Chief where she continues to oversee Clark County Fire Administration, including finance, human resources, employee assistance, peer support, infection control and worker's compensation.

-Kelly has proudly served the citizens of Clark County and the Clark County Fire Department for over 25 years.
+Chief Blackmon has proudly served the citizens of Clark County and the Clark County Fire Department for more than 25 years.
 She has been married to John, a native Las Vegan, for 28 years and has two children, Nicholas who is married to Jessica, and her daughter Kristen.
 She recently became a first-time grandmother to a beautiful grandson, Wyatt.

 Deputy Chief Thomas Touchstone is a Las Vegas native who was hired on with the Clark County Fire Department as a firefighter in September of 1996.
 He promoted through the ranks of engineer ('99), captain ('06), battalion chief ('14) and deputy fire chief ('19).
 He is currently the Deputy Chief of Operations.